kunicmarko20/graphql-test/README.md

 }
 ```

-Also, if you need a custom type you can always extend `KunicMarko\GraphQLTest\TypeTypeInterface`
+Also, if you need a custom type you can always extend `KunicMarko\GraphQLTest\Type\TypeInterface`
 and use your own Type instead.